 In the zkML scenario, this standard enables model owners to publish their trained model and its ZKP verifier to Ethereum.
 Any user can claim an input (prompt) and publish the inference task.
 Any node that maintains the model and the proving circuit can perform the inference and proving, and submit the output of inference and the ZK proof for the inference trace to the verifier.
 The user that initiates the inference task will own the output for the inference of that model and input (prompt).

 In the opML scenario, this standard enables model owners to publish their trained model to Ethereum.
 Any user can claim an input (prompt) and publish the inference task.
 Any node that maintains the model can perform the inference and submit the inference output.
 Other nodes can challenge this result within a predefined challenge period.
-At the end of the challenge period, the user can verify that they own the output for the inference of that model and prompt.
+At the end of the challenge period, the user can verify that they own the output for the inference of that model and prompt, and update the AIGC data as needed.

 This capability is especially beneficial for AI model authors and AI content creators seeking to capitalize on their creations.
 With this standard, every input prompt and its resulting content can be securely verified on the blockchain.
 This opens up opportunities for implementing revenue-sharing mechanisms for all AI-generated content (AIGC) NFT sales.
 AI model authors can now share their models without concerns that open-sourcing will diminish their financial value.